-As the COVID-19 outbreak continues to evolve and require increased response from our nation's public health community, the National Association of County and City Health Officials (NACCHO), on behalf of the nearly 3,000 local health departments across the country, encourages Congress to not only continue providing critical resources to support the work of health departments as they continue to lead on the front lines of this response, but also to prioritize large-scale investments to help ensure that communities can safely dial back strict social distancing orders as we enter the next phase of the outbreak.
+As the COVID-19 outbreak continues to evolve and require increased response from our nation's public health community, the National Association of County and City Health Officials (NACCHO), on behalf of the nearly 3,000 local health departments across the country, encourages large-scale investments to help ensure that communities can safely dial back strict social distancing orders as we enter the next phase of the outbreak.
 To do so, we will need to strengthen our nation's capacity to test rapidly for COVID-19 infection in a multitude of settings, better understand the extent to which individuals have been infected in the past via serological testing, and quickly harness data for intensive contact tracing.
 This will be instrumental to ensuring that local, state, tribal, and territorial health departments can identify potential cases early and implement infection prevention and control measures.
 To do this, we will need a massive expansion of professionals and trained volunteers equipped with the appropriate skills, training, and technology, distributed equitably across the country to help identify, notify, and support those who may have been exposed, and help them self-quarantine to stop the spread.

 Contact tracing, notification, and quarantine are some of the oldest public health tools, developed in a time when few, if any, treatments were available for the many infectious diseases that affected communities.
 Today, they are especially relevant as we currently lack a vaccine or effective treatments for COVID-19.
 Mitigation efforts for this response require tracers to connect with known patients to identify and alert their contacts of possible exposure.
 These contacts must then quarantine to ensure the safety of their families and communities, monitor their symptoms, and provide periodic updates back to the health department on their health status.
-To ensure compliance with quarantine orders, contact tracers need to be able to gain the trust of the contact during this time of great stress and may need to employ case management skills to link the individual who is being asked to quarantine to additional services and supports-like groceries, safe housing, behavioral health services, or child care-to help reduce barriers to effective quarantining.
+To ensure compliance with quarantine orders, contact tracers need to be able to gain the trust of the contact during this time of great stress and may need to employ case management skills to link the individual who is being asked to quarantine to additional services and supports-like groceries, safe housing, behavioral health services, or child care-to help reduce barriers to effect quarantining.
 Staff of local health departments across the country have honed these skills to prevent and control other diseases like HIV, sexually transmitted infections (STIs), and tuberculosis (TB).
 However, the governmental public health system already struggles to properly fund and staff these programs, let alone scale the efforts necessary for preventing and controlling the spread of COVID-19.

-As our nation begins to develop plans to revitalize the economy and reopen businesses, schools, and other institutions without the burden of social distancing measures, testing and contact tracing are vital components, but that we must get right.
-Therefore, NACCHO urges Congress to consider the following key points when addressing the contact tracing gaps within local health departments and the public health system as a whole.
+As our nation begins to develop plans to revitalize the economy and reopen businesses, schools, and other institutions without the burden of social distancing measures, testing and contact tracing are vital components, but that we must get it right.
+Therefore, NACCHO recommends the following key points when addressing the contact tracing gaps within local health departments and the public health system as a whole.